Shotgun slug: Foster slugs

 Most Foster slugs also have "rifling", which consists of ribs on the outside of the slug.
-Like the Brenneke, these ribs impart a rotation on the slug to correct for manufacturing irregularities, thus improving precision (i.e., group size.)
-Similar traditional rifling, the rotation of the slug imparts gyroscopic stabilization.
-The "Denver Pile Driver" slug is a foster slug without rifled fins.
-When tested the slug tumbled and was not stable or accurate past 25 yards, proving foster slugs do need some form of spin stabilization.
+Like the Brenneke, these ribs impart a rotation on the slug to correct for manufacturing irregularities, thus improving precision (i.e. group size).
+Similar to traditional rifling, the rotation of the slug imparts gyroscopic stabilization.

 Saboted slugs

 Saboted slugs are shotgun projectiles smaller than the bore of the shotgun and supported by a plastic sabot.
 The sabot is traditionally designed to engage the rifling in a rifled shotgun barrel and impart a ballistic spin onto the projectile.
 This differentiates them from traditional slugs, which are not designed to benefit from a rifled barrel (though neither does the other any damage).
 Due to the fact that they do not contact the bore, they can be made from a variety of materials including lead, copper, brass, or steel.
 Saboted slugs can vary in shape, but are typically bullet-shaped for increased ballistic coefficient and greater range.
 The sabot is generally plastic and serves to seal the bore and keep the slug centered in the barrel while it rotates with the rifling.
 The sabot separates from the slug after it departs the muzzle.
 Saboted slugs fired from rifled bores are superior in accuracy over any smooth-bored slug options with accuracy approaching that of low-velocity rifle calibers.